-Learn about the city, its history, its people and its well-known landmarks with my 70+ epic facts about Paris!
+Learn about the city, its history, its people and its famous landmarks with my 70+ epic facts about Paris!

 1) Paris is known as “The City of Lights”.
-This is not only due to its historical enlightenment period, but also the fact that it was one of the first cities in the world to install street lights.
+This is not only due to its historical enlightenment period, but also the fact that it was one of the first cities in the world to adopt street lighting.

 2) Camouflage clothing in the military was first used by the French.
 The word “camouflage” roughly translates to “make up for the stage”.